Participants recommend this programme

 Reach your objectives

-- Professionals directly involved in metro automation projects and eager to learn more from international best practice
+- Professionals interested in obtaining a wider and international perspective on electric buses and eager to learn more from international best practice

 - Participate to interactive plenary sessions with introduction by course leaders, presentation by the trainer and open discussion with participants